1. Question: What is the difference between fraud and abuse?

 5. Question: What is the difference between the PSC or ZPIC and the Medicare Administrative Contractor (MAC)?

 Answer: The MACs are responsible for all other functions not specifically assigned to the PSC or ZPIC by the Statement of Work, including claims processing, customer service, select pre- and all post-payment medical review functions, appeals, provider enrollment, financial accounting, Medicare Secondary Payer (MSP) and related provider education and beneficiary outreach activities.
 The MACs are also responsible for referring any suspected fraudulent or abusive situations or patterns by providers or beneficiaries in the Medicare program to the PSC or ZPIC.

 6. Question: How does the PSC or ZPIC differ from the Quality Improvement Organization (QIO)?

 Answer: QIOs are focused more on quality improvement projects in relation to medical review, medical necessity and quality of care issues.
 Unlike the PSCs or ZPICs, the QIOs are not charged with proactively identifying fraud.
 However, the QIO is permitted to make referrals to the PSC or ZPIC for benefit integrity issues.
 Likewise, the PSC or ZPIC may refer cases to the QIO for medical necessity and quality of care issues.

 7. Question: What is the difference between a Benefit Integrity PSC or ZPIC and the CERT PSC?

 Answer: The Comprehensive Error Rate Testing (CERT) Program produces national, contractor specific, service specific and provider type paid claim error rates.
-Systematic random samples of claims from the ACs or MACs are periodically reviewed by the CERT in order to evaluate the accuracy of Medicare Fee-for-Service payments.
+Systematic random samples of claims from the MACs are periodically reviewed by the CERT in order to evaluate the accuracy of Medicare Fee-for-Service payments.